datalad/datalad-dataverse/docs/source/index.rst

    :width: 400
    :alt: Datalad Dataverse extension logo

-This is a template for creating a `DataLad <http://datalad.org>`__ extension that equips DataLad with additional functionality.

 `Dataverse <https://dataverse.org>`__ is open source research data repository software that is deployed all over the world in data or metadata repositories, so called Dataverse collections.
 It supports sharing, preserving, citing,